Welcome to the Basketball Academy at MIT!

 Picture

-Embracing the “championship approach” – passion, hard work, accountability, toughness, and family– has been the calling card for Head Coach Larry Anderson, who enters his 26th season guiding the Engineers of MIT in 2020-21.
+Embracing the “championship approach” – Passion, Hard work, Accountability, Toughness, and Family– has been the calling card for Head Coach Larry Anderson, who recently completed his 30th season guiding the Engineers of MIT in 2024-25.

 Anderson joined the MIT athletic department in 1995 as the 18th head coach in the program’s storied 119-year history.
 Established in 1900, nine years after the game of basketball was invented, the MIT basketball program continued to develop under Anderson, earning the New England Basketball Coaches Association award for Most Improved Team in 1998.
 On November 29, 2008, Anderson surpassed legendary Jack Barry as the winningest coach in the program’s history.
 His teams have averaged over 21 wins per season since 2009 and he achieved his 300th win on January 10, 2015.